Daniel J. Frey

 More than a feeling, hope is the foundation of America.

-After all this time, after all the people who have fought for, died for and have stood for what this nation stands for, we are not the generation to turn its back.
+After all this time, after all the people who have fought for, died for, and have stood for what this nation stands for, we are not the generation to turn our backs.

 No.

-Let us each one of us ask of ourselves and of our neighbors to do better.
+Let us each ask ourselves and our neighbors to do better.

-Let us each in our way drop hate and lift up hope for all.
+Let us each, in our own way, drop hate and lift up hope for all.

 Peace